New: Moved to a “faster, more reliable” server.

 The most impressive Valiants were made in Australia, where a Hemi-head six-cylinder engine, fed by Weber carburetors, set a speed record which (arguably) still holds.
 Chrysler Valiant Chargers became New Zealand's most successful racing car.

-In Europe, the compact car, with luxury features added, was popular, especially in Spain.
-It was a sales leader in South Africa, and was available in numerous forms in South America.
+The compact car was also popular in Spain, a sales leader in South Africa, and available in numerous forms in South America.

 “The Swedish Valiant had a very good reputation for reliability, they said that it was so good even a cop couldn't break it.” - Mattias Johansson